20Cuneyt10/Hand-Gesture-Drawing-Tool/README.md

 The app captures video from your webcam and analyzes each frame to identify the position of your hands and the key landmarks on your fingers.
 It uses a pinch gesture (bringing your thumb and index finger together) to start and stop drawing.
 Once a pinch is detected, the application tracks the tip of your index finger and draws a colored line that follows its movement.

 The lines are color-coded: green for your left hand and red for your right hand.
 To clear the drawing, you can make a fist with either hand.
 The code includes smoothing to make the drawn lines appear more fluid and natural.
 You can mess with the touch_treshold for the distance between the two fingers to do the drawing or mess with the smoothing alpha for faster tracking.
+Also the program closes when you put your hands to your head.